ibowditch/userdocs/server.md

 <p style="text-align: center">---/\/\/\/\/\---</p>

-The Season (top right, above) is normally the current season, but records for previous years can also be viewed by selecting an earlier season if historical data is available.
+The Season (top right, above) is normally the current season, but records for previous years can be viewed by selecting an earlier season if historical data is available.

 The numbers in the table can represent either Hours - the total time contributed by the member, or Events - the number of activities attended, and can switched with the control in the top right of the page.

+##### Sorting

+The table is initially sorted in ascending alphabetical order of Member name, but the sort order may be changed by clicking any of the table headings.
+For the numeric columns, the default order is descending (high to low), but this can be reversed by clicking the heading once more.
+The example in {ref}`Member Activity (top section)<act-top>` is sorted by *Total*.

-#### Activity Details
+##### Activity Details

-If you click on any of the table elements, it will drill down to the underlying data, and show a complete listing of all the events attended in the chosen category.
+If you click on any of the numbers in the table, it will drill down to the underlying data, and show a complete listing of all the events attended in the chosen category.

 :::{figure-md} act-detail
 :class: myclass